hariagr/bbox_prior/README.md

 # Object Detection with Point Annotations

-This is the PyTorch based code for the paper "Bounding Box Priors for Cell Detection with Point Annotations"{https://arxiv.org/abs/2211.06104}.
+This is the PyTorch based code for the paper "Bounding Box Priors for Cell Detection with Point Annotations" https://arxiv.org/abs/2211.06104.

 The paper proposes a weakly semi-supervised machine learning algorithm to detect objects with point annotations.